 For women at average risk, a mammogram is currently the best way to find changes too small for you or your healthcare provider to feel.
 The earlier cancer is found, the better the chances for successful treatment and survival.

 Guidelines vary, but women of average risk for breast cancer should begin talking to a healthcare provider about screening mammograms starting at age 40.
 That’s why annual clinical breast exams and mammograms are covered for women age 40 and older (see the answer to the question below about breast cancer screening in New York State).
 If you have a family history of breast cancer, or other reasons for concern, you should talk with a healthcare provider about the best time to start screening.

 If you don’t have a healthcare provider who can direct you to a mammography facility, there are resources available.
-Simply contact the Cancer Services Program of Monroe County at 585-224-3070.
+Simply contact the Cancer Services Program of the Finger Lakes Region at 585-224-3070.
 They can direct you to special screening events and after-hours appointments.
-If you cannot afford a mammogram, the CSP-MC can pay for your screening for you.
+If you cannot afford a mammogram, the CSP-FLR can pay for your screening for you.

 Breast cancer is the most commonly diagnosed cancer and the second leading cause of cancer deaths among women in New York State.
 Unfortunately, close to 22% of women in New York State aged 50-74 have reported not being up-to-date with their screenings.
 New York State is improving access to screenings by removing insurance barriers such as out-of-pocket costs, and expanding screening hours at hospitals and clinics.
 For more on New York State legislation regarding breast cancer screenings, go to the NYS Department of Health website.

 Knowing your family and personal health history helps healthcare providers better understand your potential risk for breast cancer.
 By completing this questionnaire prior to your visit, you will be able to help them determine the best screening schedule for you.
 Simply download, print, complete, and bring it with you to your appointment.